henrysher/duplicity/docs/index.rst

-.. duplicity-src8 documentation master file, created by sphinx-quickstart on Sat Aug 20 09:52:11 2016.
+.. duplicity documentation master file, created by sphinx-quickstart on Sat Aug 20 09:52:11 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to duplicity-src8's documentation!
+Welcome to duplicity's documentation!
 ==========================================

 Contents: